trigosec/secure-product-model/website/content/governance/scopedefinition/document-where-the-data-is-stored-processed-and-transmitted.md

 ---
-title: "where data is stored, processed, transmitted"
+title: "Document where the Data is Stored, Processed and Transmitted"
 description: "Governance item G.ScopeDefinition.Locations"
 date: 2024-01-01
 draft: false